-My son attends one of the schools that lost Title I status, so I see the continued impact that these cuts have on education.
 Funding cuts over the years have led to larger class sizes, program cuts, and a greater difficulty in teachers being able to meet the needs of their students.
-We are on the long road to recovery, and I understand the need to continue to invest in education.
+We have reached a fork in the long road to recovery, and it’s essential to send public school advocates to Topeka or risk losing what we’ve gained.
+I understand the need to continue to invest in education.